-Episode 51 of Fast Talk is one that Coach Connor and I are particularly excited about.
+Episode 51 of Fast Talk is one that Coach Connor and Chris Case are particularly excited about.
 In fact, Trevor is so enamored with our guest’s research that he refers to him as the Jay-Z of physiology.
-I don’t really know what that means, but I’m fascinated that Trevor knows who Jay-Z is.
+(We don’t really know what that means, but we’re fascinated that Trevor knows who Jay-Z is.)

 Full disclosure: this episode is a deep dive.
 If this is your first time listening to Fast Talk, we recommend starting with an appetizer.
 In episode 14, we discuss the difference between polarized and sweet-spot training, which give you the context you need to follow this conversation.

-In this episode, we’re going to take a deep dive into many of Dr. Seiler’s theories, including:
+In this episode, we take a deep dive into many of Dr. Seiler’s theories, including:

 - Why both coaching techniques and the science have become so biased toward high-intensity training when that isn’t how the best athletes train.

-- Next, we’ll talk about how, by studying elite athletes, Seiler found a remarkable consistency: most endurance athletes train about 80 percent of the time in Zone 1, around 15 to 20 percent in Zone 3, and very little in Zone 2.
+- Next, we’ll talk about how, by studying elite athletes, Seiler found a remarkable consistency: most endurance athletes train about 80% of the time in Zone 1, around 15-20% in Zone 3, and very little in Zone 2.
 This has become known as polarized training.